nimble/Solar-System/README.md

-# CP411-Final-Project
+# Solay System
 This **Solar System** is intended for Educational Purposes only.
+Final Project for CP411 (Computer Graphics).

 Deployed: https://cp411-solar-system.herokuapp.com/